syscl/Enable-HiDPI-OSX/README.md

 ~/enable-HiDPI.sh
 ```

-Once you finish injecting the HiDPI values, reboot your OS X and use Retina Menu Display to choose the resolution you want.
+Once you finish injecting the HiDPI values, reboot your OS X and use Retina Display Menu  (RDM) to choose the resolution you want.

 Change Log
 ----------------
+2018-03-18

+- Fixed the issue #16 and issue #32 by removing the redundant prefix

 2018-03-16

 - More lightweight program by removing ```plistbuddy```